 The following is the list of requirements for On-Site Linux Training classes.
 If you have any questions please contact us.
 We are flexible and can usually work with any recent Linux distribution that you have installed.
 Virtualized environments are also acceptable for most courses, although we cannot guarantee detailed technical support due to the diversity of virtualization solutions.
+Specific setup requirements for your course can be found in the onsite welcome document located here.

 For developer and performance tuning classes it is essential that students have root access as they will need to install software, run administrator utilities, and in kernel-related classes, compile and install customized kernels.